-On the far side of Les Arcs to Peisey, Villaroger is another low and old village, connected by lift and piste to Arc 2000 but it can seem like a very long journey.
-And of course, getting to Plan Peisey and the link to La Plagne takes even longer, so if you stay here, buy the Les Arcs lift pass not the Paradiski one.
+On the far side of Les Arcs to Peisey-Nanacroix, Villaroger is another old village sited at about 1200m.
+It's connected by lift and piste to Arc 2000 but it can seem like a very long journey.
+And of course, getting to Plan Peisey and the link to La Plagne takes even longer, so if you stay here, buy the Les Arcs lift pass rather than the Paradiski one.
 Situated 2000m below the top lift on the Aiguille Rouge, Villaroger is for people who want to stay in a more remote, rustic and authentic Savoyard village and who will enjoy a long ski back through the woods in the evening.
-Although its altitude is very low (1200m) for a ski resort, its slopes are north-facing and a lot of money has been invested in artificial snow-making.
+Although its altitude (1200m) is low for a ski resort, its slopes are north-facing and a lot of money has been invested in artificial snow-making.
 If you have your own car, Villaroger is about 20 minutes' drive from La Rosiere, but there are no lift-pass sharing arrangements or a fast bus services between the two resorts.

 The last Les Arcs 'village' is actually not a village at all but a valley-level town at 800m above sea level.
-Thanks to its rapid funicular access into Arc 1600, Bourg-St-Maurice is a feasible base for skiers.
+Thanks to its funicular access into Arc 1600, Bourg-St-Maurice is a feasible base for skiers.
 The ride up normally only takes 7 minutes and most of the Les Arcs ski instructors and guides live here in the winter because prices are lower than in the other Les Arcs resorts.
-Bourg also has bus services to other ski resorts in the region are better, so it particularly suits skiers on a tight budget or those who want to combine their skiing in the Paradiski area with day trips to Val d'Isere, La Rosiere and Sainte-Foy.
+Bourg also has bus services to other ski resorts in the region, so it particularly suits skiers on a tight budget or those who want to combine their skiing in the Paradiski area with day trips to Val d'Isere, La Rosiere and Sainte-Foy.

 For accommodation options in all the villages, please see our Les Arcs accommodation page.